 Which Plant Should You Buy?

-Shopping for Houseplants
+How to shop for Houseplants

 Houseplants can be purchased at many flower shops, greenhouses, garden centers, supermarkets, and department stores.
 Many plants are grown in local greenhouses and others may come from great distances.